Forgotten Sunrise: 1996–1999

 With Renno Süvaoja and Tiiu Kiik joining the group, computers were now a part of the process of making the music.
-In the meantime the band's style had progressed and in 1996, Forgotten Sunrise basically started from the beginning.
+In the meantime the band's style had progressed and in 1996, Forgotten Sunrise basically started again from the beginning.
 A period of studies and experimenting followed until Forgotten Sunrise was again ready for the stage.

 In 1997, they appeared with a new sound.
 Though old atmospheric death metal was mixed with trip hop, techno, folk and drum'n'bass merged with shoegaze and indie-pop, the dreary grim atmosphere and severe message were still intact.
 With the style the group itself called Deathbeat, the first promotional CD was out in 1999 and a self-released mini-album “a.Nimal f.Lesh" in 2000.

 2003–2008

 Forgotten Sunrise signed a two album contract with the Italian label, My Kingdom Music.
 The first album, Ru:mipu:dus, was released in January 2004 and before that a full-length single “Ple:se Disco-Nnect Me” was given out.
 The album received positive reviews.
 In 2005, the track “Never(k)now” was given out as a promotional single.

 The second album, Willand, was recorded in fall 2005 and was released in spring 2007.

 In 2006, Gerty Villo joined the band with keyboards and female vocals.
 In 2007, Pavel Torpan joined with guitars and Different Knots of Ropelove, a 12 track remix CD (including remixes by Alec Empire, Pehr Herb, Darkmen etc.), was released.